Picture Books that Teach Grammar

 Picture Books That Teach Punctuation

 I absolutely adore these punctuation picture books, so do kids.
-You’ll love these book because they make punctuation playful.
+You’ll love how these picture books make punctuation playful.

 Semicolons, Cupcakes, and Cucumbers by Steve Newberry

 These four punctuation mark friends want to play together but what should they do?
-They all have different ideas.
-Their ideas will crack you up, too.
-A totally hilarious picture book about… punctuation!!
+They all have different ideas that will crack you up.
+Believe it or not, this is a totally hilarious picture book about… punctuation!!
 Teachers and homeschoolers, you’ll want this in your repertoire of picture books.
 (My favorite punctuation mark is the butterfly-loving, slightly confused Question Mark.)

 PUNCTUATION, CAPITAL LETTERS

-Teachers, this will make a fun read aloud!
-Little i journeys to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
+Teachers, this will make a fun read-aloud and mentor text book!
+Little i travels to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
 He’s grown into a word: I.

 PUNCTUATION – COMMAS